iaincollins/serverless-on-aws/README.md

 * `AWS_ACCESS_KEY_ID` – AWS Credentials
 * `AWS_SECRET_ACCESS_KEY` – AWS Credentials
-* `PRODUCTION_HOSTNAME` – e.g. "www.example.com"
+* `PRODUCTION_HOSTNAME` – Hostname for production instance (e.g. "www.example.com")
+* `PRODUCTION_SSL_CERT` – SSL certificate name for production instance (e.g. "www.example.com")
-* `STAGING_HOSTNAME` – e.g. "stage.example.com"
+* `STAGING_HOSTNAME` – Hostname for staging instance (e.g. "stage.example.com")
+* `STAGING_SSL_CERT` – SSL certificate name for staging instance (e.g. "stage.example.com")
-* `PULL_REQUEST_DOMAIN` – e.g. "test.example.com" will result URLs like "pr-1.test.example.com"
+* `TEST_DOMAIN` – Domain name to use for test instances (e.g. "test.example.com" will result in test URLs like "http://pr-1.test.example.com")

-Note:
+* `TEST_SSL_CERT` – SSL certificate name for tests instances (e.g. "test.example.com")

+### Notes

-The AWS Key/Secret need to be associated with an account that has appropriate permissions to deploy/delete CloudFront Distributions, SSL certificates, S3 Buckets, Gateway and Lambda functions and IAM roles (serverless automatically creates IAM roles with limited privileges which the application will run under).
+The AWS Key/Secret need to be associated with an account that has appropriate permissions to deploy/delete CloudFront Distributions, update DNS, SSL certificates, S3 Buckets, Gateway and Lambda functions and IAM roles (serverless automatically creates IAM roles with limited privileges which the application will run under).

+For this workflow SSL Certificates for staging, production and test should be provisioned in advance, as this step usually requires manual intervention to verify domain ownership.
+While it is possible to full automate provision of SSL certificates within serverless, creating the certificates outside of it means you can more quickly and easily tear down and de-deploy environments at any time.
+For `*_SSL_CERT` values, simply specify a valid hostname for the certificate and it will automatically find it.